boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.6 =
 * Adds a filter to control whether a specific user should receive immediate email notification of a given item.
+* Reorders the way the group extension is bootstrapped.

 = 3.5.1 =
 * Localization improvements